balabit/syslog-ng-rust-modules/README.md

 If you are content with your work, you have to copy the library where syslog-ng can find it.

-That's enough for introduction, this time I'd like to concentrate on `Paser's` `parse()` method.
+That's enough for introduction, this time I'd like to concentrate on `Parser's` `parse()` method.

-It makes no sense to parse a log message but not to store the parsed information.
+It makes no sense to parse a log message without storing the parsed information.

-syslog-ng represents log messages in a map like data structure.
+syslog-ng represents log messages in a map-like data structure.
 For example, the `HOST` key represents the origin of the message, the `PROGRAM` key the name of the program.
 The `parse()` method takes a mutable reference to this map so it can add new values to it.

 It's interesting to know that the values can be accessed via two method: